kah-ve/TrafficSignGAN/README.md

 ## My Notebook
 ### [Traffic Sign GAN Google Colab Notebook](https://github.com/kah-ve/TrafficSignGAN/blob/master/TrafficSign-Conv2DGAN.ipynb)
 #### This notebook fulfills the training and image generation aspect of the project.
-Separate notebook that will compare accuracy rates between models soon.
+Separate notebook that will compare accuracy rates between models is in the making.

 ## Introduction
 This is an (ongoing) extension of my fall semester senior project on Generative Adversarial Networks (GANs).
 This time I am exploring a problem in current autonomous vehicles where data is expensive to collect and label, and even with large amounts of it, there still exists the risk of misclassification errors.